 You can choose between fixed and removable braces.
 We may need to use elastic bands to pull your teeth together and close your open bite.

-During your consultation, specialist orthodontist Dr. Jackie Clune will examine your teeth and jaws and go through all your options, including timeframes and prices.
+During your consultation, specialist orthodontist Dr. Jackie Bracken will examine your teeth and jaws and go through all your options, including timeframes and prices.

 Fixed braces feature metal or clear ceramic brackets that we attach to each tooth and control using a thin metal archwire.